 Concerns about the appropriateness of initiating conversations about sex and intimacy in clinical settings were clear, and this was supported by views that assessment and intervention may not include such a conversation if the focus was on more important issues (2, +3).
-Participants are aware that a conversation about sex and intimacy might not be appropriate for various contextual reasons (28, +5), as Participant 9 stated “...it can be seen as inappropriate or not something you should talk about with people you don’t know…”.
+Participants were aware that a conversation about sex and intimacy might not be appropriate for various contextual reasons (28, +5), as Participant 9 stated “...it can be seen as inappropriate or not something you should talk about with people you don’t know…”.
 This view was echoed by a concurrent perspective that people with psychosis may not want a clinical psychologist to initiate such a conversation (16, +5).
-These participants would decide on whether to raise conversations about sex and intimacy with a client based on background information relating to each client, as contextual factors relating to the specific needs and difficulties of a client seemed to determine the likelihood of whether a conversation about sex and intimacy would occur in a clinical setting.
-Risk management was at the forefront of concerns for these participants.
+These participants would decide on whether to raise conversations about sex and intimacy with a client based on background information relating to each client; contextual factors relating to the specific needs and difficulties of a client seemed to determine the likelihood of whether a conversation about sex and intimacy would occur in a clinical setting.
+Risk management was a principal concern for these participants.
 There was an awareness that discussing intimate topics may increase the risk of harm to the client themselves or to others (66, +4).
 Participants were also concerned about the potential for clients’ risks to increase, for them to act unpredictably or place themselves in danger following a conversation about sex and intimacy (65, +3).

-A conversation about sex and intimacy might also not be possible if clients have little knowledge about sex and relationships (31, +3), as Participant 26 stated “A number of clients are unsure about sex”.
-These participants would make informed decisions about any adverse factors that could exacerbate existing difficulties a client might present with when considering whether to initiate conversations about sex and intimacy with clients.
+A conversation about sex and intimacy might not be possible if clients have little knowledge about sex and relationships (31, +3), as Participant 26 stated “A number of clients are unsure about sex”.
+When considering whether to initiate conversations about sex and intimacy with clients these participants made informed decisions about any adverse factors that could exacerbate existing difficulties a client might present with.
 Although the client’s level of social isolation would not necessarily preclude discussions of sex and intimacy, practitioners would be mindful of the impact of a conversation (26, +1), perhaps because of the possible impact of loneliness on the client’s level of distress (53, -1).
 In terms of clinical work and the progress of therapy, such a discussion may cause otherwise avoidable negative consequences, such as ruptures to the therapeutic relationship (62, +4), as Participant 14 commented: “If my client misinterpreted my interest this would disrupt the therapeutic alliance considerably and may contribute to complex transference.”

-These participants expressed strong views that the process of engaging in a conversation that involved sex and intimacy might not be a straightforward process in a clinical setting, and the possibility that such a conversation might be a challenging experience would again depend on the specific needs of the client (29, +6).
+These participants expressed strong views that the process of engaging in a conversation around sex and intimacy might not be a straightforward process in a clinical setting, and such a conversation might be a challenging experience depending on the specific needs of the client (29, +6).
 Participant 16 supported this with the statement ‘sex is not something we generally talk about publicly as we might some other things, so we have to recognise that this might be particularly embarrassing, more or less so depending on their own reference points’.
-However, despite the recognition of important contextual factors that these participants would hold in mind when engaging with clients about sex and intimacy, the potential for distress is not solely a reason to exclude such conversations if there was a need (52, +2).
+Despite the recognition of important contextual factors that these participants would hold in mind when engaging with clients about sex and intimacy, the potential for distress was not seen as a reason to exclude such conversations (52, +2).